nychealth/EH-dataportal/README.md

 - `.cloudcannon/prebuild` is code that runs when Cloudcannon builds/serves the site.
 - `.cloudcannon/schemas` include frontmatter templates for when CC works with frontmatter.

+### Build caching
+Resources used to build (like Neighborhood Report spec json, for example) may be cached by whatever machine is running a build.
+Updates to resources might not be reflected in a build if they're cached.
+In `config.toml`, setting the cache to have a `maxAge = 0` reduces the cache lifespan so that the build uses fresh, updates resources.

 ---

 ## Contact us